Demographics of Filipino Americans: Hawaii

 In 2020, there were 383,200 Filipino Americans in Hawaii.
 A quarter of the population of Hawaii are Filipino Americans.
 In 2019 Filipino Americans were the second largest ethnicity in Hawaii, after European Americans.
-Despite Filipino Americans in Hawaii having a slightly higher median family income, the Filipino Per Capita Income ($27,738) in Hawaii is significantly lower than the total population ($36,989).
-In addition to this Filipino Americans in Hawaii were significantly less likely to attain a bachelor's degree.
-There is no indication of socioeconomic mobility among the subordinate groups like Filipinos, Samoans, Hawaiians.
-Filipino Americans, and other immigrant minorities have been restricted access to opportunities.
-This thereby maintains them in their subjugated position in low-paying service and other blue-collar jobs that preclude their socioeconomic mobility The majority of Filipino Americans in Hawaii live in multigenerational households; and nearly a third work in the service industry.
+In 2022, Filipino Americans in Hawaii have the second highest median family income ($102,324) of any ethnic group, after Japanese Americans in Hawaii.
+The Filipino per capita income ($27,738) in Hawaii is lower than the total population median ($36,989).
+According to Professor Jonathan Okamura of the University of Hawaiʻi at Mānoa, there is no indication of socioeconomic mobility among the subordinate groups like Filipinos, Samoans, Hawaiians, who have been restricted access to opportunities, thereby maintains them subjugated position in low-paying service and other blue-collar jobs that preclude their socioeconomic mobility.
+The majority of Filipino Americans in Hawaii live in multigenerational households; and nearly a third work in the service industry.
 During the first year of the COVID-19 pandemic, Filipino Americans were about a fifth of all COVID-19 cases in Hawaii.
 2023 Hawaii wildfires on Maui significantly impacted the Filipino American community in Lahaina, where 40% of the community's population before the wildfires were Filipino Americans.